barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 This code compiles, so we have just circumvented Rust's Borrow Checker using `unsafe`, haven't we?
 In a way yes, but that is not a helpful way to think about it.
-The problem is not that we have done something that the borrow checker would The problem is that we have broken a promise to the compiler when we used the powers bestowed upon us via the `unsafe` keyword.
-The compiler lets us work with raw pointers (which do not have aliasing rules) but it expects us to still obey the rules of the language.
-In this case we have created two mutable references to one piece of data, which breaks a rule of the language.
+The problem is not that we have done something that the borrow checker would not allow us to do, the problem is that we have violated the aliasing rules of the language when we used the powers bestowed upon us via the `unsafe` keyword.
+In unsafe Rust, the compiler lets us work with raw pointers (which do not have aliasing rules) but it expects us to still adhere to the rules of the language.
+In this case we have created two mutable references to one piece of data, which breaks the aliasing rules.

 The compiler always assumes that the language rules apply and subsequently that two mutable references can never point to the same memory.
-It is allowed to optimize our program as if that assumption is always true and that will, in turn, result in the dreaded _undefined behavior_... even in an unsafe block because --and I know I am belaboring this point-- unsafe Rust still assume the Rules of safe Rust are unbroken.
+It is allowed to optimize our program as if that assumption is always true and that will, in turn, result in the dreaded _undefined behavior_... even in an unsafe block because --and I know I am belaboring this point-- unsafe Rust still assumes the rules of safe Rust are unbroken.

 ### Detecting Rule Violations